gabriel-roque/reactnest-boilerplate/README.md

 🇺🇸

-The core module should contain only parts of your application that have no relation to a business rule.
-Services or singleton instances should also be allocated to the core module, that is, they will only have a single instance in the entire application.
+The **core** module should contain only parts of your application that **have no** relationship to **business rule**.
+It should also be allocated to the core **providers or singleton instances**, that is, they will only have a single instance in the entire application.

 _How to define?_

-**Question**: How do I know what to put in the core module or not?
+**Question**: How do I know what to put on the core module and what not?

 **Answer**: Simple, ask yourself the following question.
 If I put this here can I use it in another project easily without many complications and without containing any business rules?

 If so, this part of the application can be easily maintained in the core, if the answer is no, it should be attached to the module that the business rule corresponds to.

-You can see through the examples below that in all cases the parts that are allocated within the core module fit within the question.
-As useful **components, services and functions**.
+You can see through the examples below, that in all cases the parts that are allocated within the core module fit within the question.
+Like **useful components, providers and function**.

 🇧🇷

-O môdulo core deve conter somente partes da sua aplicação que não possuem nenhuma relação com regra de negócio.
-Também deve ser alocado ao core module serviços ou instâncias singleton, isto é que só terão apenas uma única instância em toda a aplicação.
+O môdulo **core** deve conter somente partes da sua aplicação que **não possuem nenhuma** relação com **regra de negócio**.
+Também deve ser alocado ao core **provedores ou instâncias singleton**, isto é que só terão apenas uma única instância em toda a aplicação.

 _Como definir?_

-**Questão**: Como saber o que devo colocar ou não no môdulo core?
+**Pergunta**: Como saber o que devo colocar ou não no môdulo core?

 **Resposta**: Simples, se faça a seguinte pergunta.
 Se eu colocar isso aqui eu posso usar em outro projeto facilmente sem muitas complicações e sem conter alguma regra de négocio?

 Se sim, esta parte da aplicação pode ser matinda facilmente na core, caso a resposta seja não ela deverá ficar juntamente ao môdulo que a regra de negócio corresponde.

-Você pode percebe através dos exemplos abaixo que em todos os casos as partes que estão alocadas dentro do móculo core se encaixam dentro da pergunta.
-Como **componentes, serviços e função úteis**.
+Você pode percebe através dos exemplos abaixo, que em todos os casos as partes que estão alocadas dentro do módulo core se encaixam dentro da pergunta.
+Como **componentes, provedores e função úteis**.

 <p align="center">
   <img src="web-app/src/assets/github/module-core.png">